ybitrus/alx-system_engineering-devops-2022/0x00-shell_basics/README.md

-Delete the directory my_first_directory that is in the /tmp directory.
+Back to the future
+Write a script that changes the working directory to the previous one.